What Is a Project Charter Template?

 The Project Charter is a project initiation document that’s developed before a project ever begins.
 It serves two primary purposes: 1) it provides a high-level definition of the project requirements and 2) it formally authorizes the existence of the project.
 The free project charter template below provides for these two purposes.

 Because the project charter is produced before the project begins, often only high-level projects requirements are listed.
-Where more detailed information is known, it’s set forth in the charter.
-Among other items, the project charter will describe the project scope, deliverables, schedule, budget, resource requirements, risks, constraints and completion criteria.
+Where more detailed information is known, it’s set forth in the project management plan.
+Among other items, the project charter may describe the project scope, deliverables, schedule, budget, resource requirements, risks, constraints and completion criteria.

 Most importantly; however, the project charter sets forth the business objectives and the reasons for undertaking the project.
 It then links the project to strategic objectives of the organization.
 In smaller organizations, a project charter may be an informal instruction to begin a project.